Universal Studios Japan with Babies, Toddlers, and Small Kids

 Greetings at Universal Studios Japan

 Below are some of the character greetings at USJ where your child can take photos with the characters!
-My daughter is a huge fan of all of these, especially seasonal ones where there are characters from shows like Pokemon or Doraemon.
+My daughter is a huge fan of all of these, especially seasonal ones where there are characters from shows like Pokemon (Halloween) or Doraemon.

 Parades at Universal Studios Japan

 Make sure you don’t miss the NO LIMIT!
 Parade, which is daily starting from 1:00 PM.
-It starts at the Hollywood Area and ends in New York.
+It starts in the Hollywood Area and ends in New York.
 Here’s a map of the parade route.

 This is a really fun parade for kids and a lot of popular characters show up from Mario and Pokemon.
 There’s also a little dance party in the middle of the parade where kids can join in the fun.
 My daughter always has a blast, especially when she can start dancing too so I try not to miss it.